 Artist collective de Onkruidenier was founded in 2013 and the team consists of Jonmar van Vlijmen, Rosanne van Wijk and Ronald Boer.
 The collective investigates historical, cultural and potential transformations of nature and its potential to evolve humans.
 They do fieldwork – often in conjunction with audiences – collecting plants, the stories and histories associated with them.
 As ecosystem futurists, they speculate on aquatic culture to arrive at new interpretations of the relationship between humans and (urban) nature, both above and below sea level.
 An important role is played here by questioning systems that are usually taken for granted.
 In the development of their work, interactions with the public and experts such as farmers, residents and scientists create new stories.

 De Wittenstraat 73 b

 Artist collective the Onkruidenier was founded in 2013.
 The core team consists of Jonmar van Vlijmen, Rosanne van Wijk and Ronald Boer.
-Since 2020, the team of the Onkruidenier has been growing through the arrival of project manager Leonie Baars and studio assistant Laura Kneebone.
+Since 2020, the team of the Onkruidenier has been growing through the arrival of studio assistant Laura Kneebone.

 Every year there is room for an intern.